Select a topic for more information:

 - We will only approve access to the Undergraduate Resources room to Undergraduate majors.
 Access is revoked upon graduation.

 - Swipe cards and keys must be forfeited upon your departure/termination from the department/University.

 - All time-off requests must be submitted via SAP through the ESS tab.

 - Staff and faculty supervisors must approve such requests in a timely manner.
 Please note that there is a system-generated email confirming that there is a request available for your review.
 For assistance in approving these requests, please see Despina Bokios.

-- Sara Amell will send monthly emails to all users confirming time off requests.
-If something is not reflected properly please let Sara know so that she may investigate further.
-If you have nothing to report, please confirm that with Sara as well.
+Despina will send monthly emails to all users confirming time off requests.
+If something is not reflected properly please let Nate know so that he may investigate further.
+If you have nothing to report, please confirm that with Despina as well.

 - Quarterly balances will be distributed to faculty for all researcher time-off.

 Payroll: Undergraduate and Graduate

 - Any undergraduate student working for the department or a faculty member must speak with Anita Gupta prior to beginning work.
 Faculty do not have authority to allow students to begin work until their employment has been finalized by the Front Office.